 identification purposes.
 Most files on this page are also mp3 quality.
 But

-film page have uncompressed sound.
-Moreover, I have started putting
+and birdsong on film have uncompressed sound.
+Moreover, I have put

-the original audio files on SoundCloud and embedding them on this page, so
+some of the original audio files on SoundCloud and embedded them on this

-that you can compare the compressed and the original sound.
-This is how it
+page, so that you can compare the compressed and the original sound.
+This

-looks, click on the red arrow (if you click outside it, you will be
+is how it looks, click on the red arrow (if you click outside it, you will

-v.
-1.83) have been added to some of the sounds and movies on this site.
+spectrograms and spectrogram videos have also been added to some of the

 First a fair number of recordings of four great